pem70/cmpinf-0010-lab-6/README.md

 ## How to contribute:
 This program is limited to calculate the area of five different kind of shape.
 If you would like to contribute to this file, please follow the instructions bellow:
 Step 1: Fork the desired project.
-Step 2 - Clone the Project.
+Step 2 - Clone the Project. <br />
 Step 3 - Create A New Branch.
 Step 4 - Develop, Stage, and Commit.
 Step 5 - Push the Changes.